openvinotoolkit/open_model_zoo/models/intel/smartlab-action-recognition-0001/README.md

 ## Encoder model specification
-with convolutional encoder part of the action re
-The smartlab-action-recognition-encoder-0001 is a Mobilenet-V2 like backbone cognition.
+The smartlab-action-recognition-encoder-0001 is a Mobilenet-V2 like backbone with convolutional encoder part of the action recognition.

 | Metric  | Value |
 | ------- | ----- |